Submitty/Submitty/.github/FIRST_ISSUE_REPLY.md

 Thank you for your interest in the Submitty open source project!

-We also encourage you to join our [Zulip](https://submitty.org/index/contact) server to discuss new features requests, bug reports, and technical implementation questions.
+We encourage you to join our [Zulip](https://submitty.org/index/contact) server to discuss new features requests, bug reports, and technical implementation questions.